 Unleash The Fury Mode

-This mode allows you to play the main game as the Baseball Furies.
+This mode allows players to play the main game as the Baseball Furies.
 It is unlocked by beating the game 100% on Hardcore Soldier mode.

-Cleon is the leader of The Warriors, and he is responsible for creating the gang with the help of Vermin.
+Cleon is the leader of the Warriors, and he is responsible for creating the gang with the help of Vermin after they were betrayed by their former gang, the Destroyers.
 He has a strong presence and is well-respected by his fellow Warriors.

-Ash is a member of The Warriors exclusive to the video game.
+Ash is a member of the Warriors made up for the video game.
 He is not one of the nine delegates present during Cyrus' speech.

 Along with the Warriors, there are several other gangs, spanning all of New York.
 Many of them were featured in the movie, and all have a mission featuring them.
 Other gangs can also be played in the multiplayer modes.